nrodgers1/Trophic-Analysis-of-Dircted-Networks/README.md

 The code was written with some time gaps so their may be issue related to either Julia Versions or Lightgraphs/Graphs  versions.
 In particular there may be errors related to functions requetsing the adhacney matrix by either sparse or dense as required by the function.
 If you are using networks where the size is not an issue this can be solved by inserting a A= sparse(A) or A = matrix(A) before the line causing the error.
 A parituclar example of this is the findnz function to find the non-zero entries of a matrix if there are errors related to this make sure the package is loaded for it and the matrix is sparse before it is used.

+The large network dataset used in the paper can be found in the zipped file which was taken from https://www.samuel-johnson.org/data.

+The other network data is an example newtwork used in the paper taken from https://networks.skewed.de/net/faa_routes.
+Orignal sources can be found by following the links.

 My papers are https://scholar.google.com/citations?user=646U--wAAAAJ&hl=en

 And contact details until 2024 are NXR081@student.bham.ac.uk